-- (1) Where any notice, order, or other document is required to be served on any person for the purposes of this Bylaw, service may be made by delivering it personally to the person or by sending it by courier or post or fax or by electronic means, to that person's last known residential or business address, or last known contact details. - (2) If such person is absent from New Zealand the order or notice may be served on that person's agent instead of to such person, in any manner referred to in Clause 109(1). - (3) If the order, notice, or other document relates to land or buildings, and the owner is not known or is absent from New Zealand, or has no known agent in New Zealand, the order or notice may be: - (a) served on the occupier of the land or buildings; or - (b) if there is no occupier, put up on some noticeable part of the land or buildings.

-It is not necessary to name the occupier or the owner of the land or buildings in that notice.

-- (4) An Authorised Officer may require any person who breaches or fails to comply with the provisions of any bylaw or the conditions of a licence issued pursuant to it, to remedy the breach or comply with the same by giving such person notice in writing. - (5) Any order or notice shall state the time within or date before which any remedial action must be carried out, and may be extended by written authority from an Authorised Officer.
+- 10.1 Where any notice, order, or other document is required to be served on any person for the purposes of this Bylaw, service may be made by delivering it personally to the person or by sending it by courier or post or fax or by electronic means, to that person's last known residential or business address, or last known contact details. - 10.2 If such person is absent from New Zealand the order or notice may be served on that person's agent instead of to such person, in any manner referred to in clause 10.1. - 10.3 If the order, notice, or other document relates to land or buildings, and the owner is not known or is absent from New Zealand, or has no known agent in New Zealand, the order or notice may be: - a. served on the occupier of the land or buildings - b. if there is no occupier, put up on some noticeable part of the land or buildings - c. it is not necessary to name the occupier or the owner of the land or buildings in that notice. - 10.4 An Authorised Officer may require any person who breaches or fails to comply with the provisions of any bylaw, or the conditions of a licence issued pursuant to it, to remedy the breach or comply with the same by giving such person notice in writing. - 10.5 Any order or notice shall state the time within or date before which any remedial action must be carried out and may be extended by written authority from an Authorised Officer.